JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/obs.md

 ---

 [OBS](https://obsproject.com) is a popular Free And Open Source streaming software, with advanced capacities for your live streams.
-In the current page, you will find some adviced to handle your live chats using OBS.
+In the current page, you will find some advices to handle your live chats using OBS.

 ## OBS Overlay